AsBuiltReport/AsBuiltReport.Microsoft.SCVMM/README.md

     <a href='https://ko-fi.com/B0B7DDGZ7' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi1.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>
 </p>

+#### This project is community maintained and has no sponsorship from Microsoft, its employees or any of its affiliates.

 # Microsoft SCVMM As Built Report

 Microsoft SCVMM As Built Report is a PowerShell module which works in conjunction with [AsBuiltReport.Core](https://github.com/AsBuiltReport/AsBuiltReport.Core).